 In 2018, the green-dialed Seiko Prospex (Reference SLA019 or SBDX021), limited to 1,968 pieces, was the first model to officially replace the SBDX017 from 2015.
 The same model raised the retail price to $3,250 by introducing a sapphire crystal and a matching green ceramic bezel inlay to the product family.
 Ironically, the SLA019 also became the first of the line to no longer carry the name “Marinemaster” on the dial.

-The brand headliner during this year’s Baselworld, however, was undoubtedly the Prospex 1968 Diver’s Re-Creation SLA025J1, limited to 1,500 pieces.
+The brand headliner at Seiko’s last Baselworld appearance in 2019, however, was undoubtedly the Prospex 1968 Diver’s Re-Creation SLA025J1, limited to 1,500 pieces.
 Despite offering a similar look and dimensions as the previous models, almost every single part has been replaced and upgraded.
 The bezel was made taller and the inlay thinner and the texts on the dial, the width of the hands and the size of the indexes were slightly reduced, letting the matte black dial appear less busy.

 The slightly bigger case (diameter: 44.8 mm, height: 15.65 mm) no longer has the brushed lateral middle section found in previous Marinemasters.
 Instead, it brings back the single sharp edge from the original with a fine satin finish on the top of the lugs and on the flat caseback.
 There’s a chance not everyone will appreciate the holes that can still be found in the lugs of the SLA025J1, but they simply are a very convenient way to change straps (especially when equipped with the so-called “fat” spring bars Seiko traditionally uses for its bracelets and straps) and remain well hidden when the watch is worn.